 Some claim that because there is no single word in the original Greek for “homosexual,” we cannot conclude anything about homosexuality from the New Testament (which was written in Greek).
 However, this is linguistically absurd.
 There is no single word in English that means “blue snow globe” either, but that does not mean we cannot talk about one.
 The fact that a particular language uses multiple words to name or describe a thing does not make that language incapable of referring to it.
 Moreover, would this line of thinking apply to other single words not specifically mentioned in the Bible like “incest” or “pedophile”?
 Is child molestation (or gay-bashing) acceptable simply because these things are specifically addressed using a single term?
 Of course not.

 Further, in 1 Corinthians 6:9 and 1 Timothy 1:10 Paul seems to have coined a term for homosexual (arsenokoites) from two Greek words (arsenos – “male,” and koiten – “sexual relations”) that literally mean “sexual relations between men.”
-These are the words used in the Greek version of the Leviticus passage against homosexuality.
+These are from the words used in the Greek version of the Leviticus passage against homosexuality (and in Genesis arsen and thelu are used rather than andros and gyne.
+While both andros and arsen express masculinity, arsen picks out the masculine characteristics of being robust, coarse, mighty, and strong).
 So even when there was not a single word in Greek equivalent to the modern English term “homosexual,” Paul invented one.

 Jesus on Homosexuality